Devyani37/SearchAPI/README.md

 General Instructions
 --------------------

 * You have roughly 72 hours (3 days) to complete this challenge.
 We give you this amount of time so that you can fit it in with the rest of your life.
 We think that it's possible to build a good solution in about two evenings.
 This estimate assumes you will not re-implement what we have provided.
 * Write your solution preferably in JavaScript, Typescript, Java, or Kotlin.
 If you are more comfortable in some other language, check with us first.
-* Deliver a runnable solution that includes only source code, test code, build scripts and instructions.
+* Deliver a GitHub fork of our repository that contains a runnable solution including only source code, test code, build scripts and instructions.
 Please no IDE or build artefacts.
 * Solutions can be server-side, client-side, or a combination of both.
 * Only use dependencies if you can defend what value they bring to the problem at hand.
 * Tell us about any problems you had or assumptions you had to make to get the job done.